oyron/edc-api/README.md

 **The Library API**

 The API should support the operations listed below.
+The API should use JSON as data format.
 Operations taking id as parameter should return an error message if the id does not exist.
-The API should support JSON as data format.
-Input validation is not necessary.
+Other types of input validation is not required.
 - **Get all books.** Return a list of books. *Already implemented.*
 - **Get an existing book (by id).** Return the requested book.
 - **Add a new book.** Return the created book.